LizzyonGit/court_love/README.md

 **Product information milestone**
 - find neccessary information about lessons so that I can book lessons that suit my needs.
 - narrow down the list of lessons to specific characteristics so that I can easily view lessons that match my needs.
-- see how many have booked lesson so that I can see how many will be joining.
+- see how many have booked a lesson so that I can see how many will be joining.

 **Book lesson milestone**
 - add lessons to my cart so that I can proceed to payment.